Learn more about the nominees in each category. The following remarks were composed from the nomination letters and statements of support.

 This award honors staff members who are dedicated to guiding and assisting Carnegie Mellon students.
 They surpass the duties of their job description to meet students' needs, serving as role models who display a positive and professional image at all times.

-Janet Peters, Electrical and Computer Engineering
+Tara Moe, Electrical and Computer Engineering

 Innovative and Creative Contributions

 This award honors staff members who have developed new approaches, methods and processes to improve organizational effectiveness.
 They have demonstrated imagination and creativity in solving problems or fostering change that has benefited the university community.
 These nominees are expansive thinkers and effectual doers.